jo0707/another-weather-app/README.md

 ```

 Great! to run the site, use Live Server extension or manually opening it in browser.
-Now Tailwind and Typesript will watch for changes and update the `dist` folder.
+Now Tailwind and Typesript will watch for changes and update the `[public]` folder.